 - Dissolve the yeast in a small bowl with 3/4 cup of warm water along with the sugar.

-- Whisk in the egg yolk, salt, and flour, then let the batter rest for 25 to 30 minutes until bubbly.
+- Whisk in the egg yolk, salt, and flour into the yeast mixture, then let the batter rest for 25 to 30 minutes until bubbly.

 - Heat the oil in a heavy bottomed pan over high heat until it reaches 375 degrees F.